 - threat specifics including all details of any Attacks that the protected services or sites have experienced in the past.

-Create support tickets by sending an email to email@example.com.
+Create support tickets by visiting https://support.fastly.com/ or sending email to email@example.com.
 Tickets for communication between Fastly support engineers and a Subscriber's personnel are tracked using a ticketing application, which maintains a time-stamped transcript of communications, and sends emails to Subscriber and Fastly staff as tickets are updated.